 May I point out that a lobotomy is really is brain surgery.
 If you want useful results you'd better define exactly what you want and what you're dealing with before you stick that surgical steel rod or a wooden stick in your eye.
 In my humble experience I'm just saying there are real world reasons why many people and organizations have issues with Civil 3D Point Features.

 If the words above about Point Features don't make some sense, go to the Webinars page and watch some point related videos.
-Maybe while you're at it you might download the Free Jump, get the Jump project running and EXPERIENCE how Points are supposed to work.
+Maybe while you're at it you might get Templates Only, get the Jump project running and EXPERIENCE how Points are supposed to work.
 Between videos and the Jump project things should make sense faster.

 If a picture is worth a thousand words, what is a real-world, constructive, personal EXPERIENCE worth?

 These updated Civil 3D Point posts cover things in detail:

 A Point Feature has point data in it.
 That came from somewhere at some time.
 That data isn't specifically permanent - point data can be changed and/or manipulated.
 Many AutoCAD/LDT people think of point data as pretty permanent and unchangeable because of the limitations of basic CAD primitives and CAD technology.

 Civil 3D Point Features have far fewer restraints, some annoying present day limitations, and a far more complex way of showing themselves.
 Fortunately, or unfortunately, you are in control of the TV Set(s).
 This is not the Outer Limits even if it does feel like the Twilight Zone.
 Civil 3D takes the data gloves off.
 Get with the program or get pummeled.

 Avoid performing Civil Point Lobotomies if at all possible.
 Send them the point data in a form they can use, check and review how they use it, and get well-paid for both.

 A Basic Framework for a Civil Point Lobotomy